 For the next part, I’ll add reverb just to give the vocals a bit of ambiance, but not too much.
 Reverb has the effect of making it seem like the vocals are either at “the front” at the “back of the mix,” as does volume.

-Reverb is, essentially, the sound of the signal reverberating throughout the room after the source of the sound has already disappeared.
+Reverb is, essentially, the sound of the signal reverberating throughout the room after the source of the sound has already disappeared and some reverb plugins like Eventide’s SP2016 (from Plugin Boutique) are better at imitating this effect than others.

 5) Set The Volume